 HTML email testing

-Before sending out an HTML email campaign, it is worth checking whether your emails get delivered to recipients, as well as getting some email rendering advice.
+Before sending out an HTML email campaign, it is worth checking whether your emails will get delivered to recipients or end up marked as spam, as well as getting some email rendering advice.

 We hope that this blog post addressed some of the core aspects you should be paying attention to when crafting an email template.
 In addition, we just wanted to remind you one more time how important HTML emails testing is 😉